mrhandoko/mrhandoko/README.md

 - 🔭 I’m currently working on **Warung Pintar as Software Engineer**
 - 🌱 I’m currently learning **Clear Architecture Craftsmanship**
 - :floppy_disk: I have contributed **Broker Message using AWS SNS & Golang** for Order Status Tracking feature on Prod
-- :floppy_disk: I’m currently working on **Kurir App - Order will be sent to customer by assigned courier**
+- 😎 I’m currently working on **Kurir App - Orders will be sent to customer by assigned courier**

 ### 🛠 &nbsp;Tech Stack